 We all want fast, free shipping but at what cost?
 Next time you “add to cart”, make it a sustainable one.

 Obakki is a Canadian alternative to Amazon that believes that people come first.
 Everything is handcrafted by artisans from around the world, “real people making products that bring meaning and connection to your home.”
 Every Obakki product reflects its values of sustainability, traceability and ethical production.

-Find textiles, baskets and pottery for your home.
+Find textiles, baskets, candles and pottery for your home.
 Or take a look at their selection of jewelry and skincare.
 You’ll also find a beautiful selection of apparel and gift ideas.
 I’ve worked with Obakki before and they are simply one of my favourite ethical Canadian marketplaces.